 Allender is leading us to think more deeply and critically of ourselves and stop defending our goodness.
 Believer, Jesus defends your goodness!
 We must ask ourselves questions like this: Why am I an amateur lover?
 Why does forgiveness at times mean so little to me?
 Why do I harbor negative feelings towards someone and never seek reconciliation with them?
 How can I see brokenness and not give my life to helping those I know who are broken?

 This hatred in our hearts is often quiet, dormant, and masked.
 “How could I hate God?
 I mean come on, I love and follow Jesus!”
-But what we neglect to see at times because of our fear of judgement, is that we make decisions daily that show our neglect of God, and if we treated a friend that way, it would be hateful behavior.
+But what we neglect to see at times because of our fear of judgement, is that we make decisions daily that show our neglect of God, and if we treated a friend that way, it would be hateful behavior, rude at best.